 - intentions or existence of a sponsor (e.g., calling the United States to speak to the signatory of an affidavit of support);

 - or authenticity of a statutory document, such as a marriage, birth, or divorce certificate or the underlying circumstances of obtaining the statutory document.

 - a police certificate from a country in which the applicant lived after the age of 16;

 - certified copies of court dispositions (arrests, convictions); confirmation of the date of a past departure from the US (e.g. visa overstay);

 - employer tax documentation; additional affidavit of support (e.g., consular officer does not believe that the submitted affidavit of support suffices);

 - job offer (e.g., a Lottery winner); financial documents (e.g., if the applicant will undergo medical treatment in the U.S.);

-- and additional information about the job to be performed in the United States or the employer.
+- additional information about the job to be performed in the United States or the employer;

 Sometimes, the initiation or outcome of these investigations can be erroneous.
-For example, a consular officer may mistakenly believe that an applicant has a background in a technology that is on the Technology Alert List; a consular investigator may visit the wrong office address; a secretary who picks up the phone at the applicant’s place of employment may tell the consular caller that no such person works there when in fact the applicant does work there; a consular officer may be attempting to re-adjudicate a previously-approved employment petition by requiring additional documentation or sending it back to USCIS.
+For example, a consular officer may mistakenly believe that an applicant has a background in a technology that is on the Technology Alert List; a consular investigator may visit the wrong office address; a secretary who picks up the phone at the applicant’s place of employment may tell the consular caller that no such person works there when in fact the applicant does work there; a business database may show that a company has been liquidated, but the business is in fact operating; a consular officer may be attempting to impermissibly re-adjudicate a previously-approved employment petition by requiring additional documentation or sending it back to USCIS.